elementor/elementor-developers-docs/src/deprecations/advanced-example.md

 <Badge type="tip" vertical="top" text="Elementor Core" /> <Badge type="warning" vertical="top" text="Intermediate" />

-A more recent example, is the standardization of the [managers](./../managers/) registration in Elementor 3.5.
-Where we tried to simplify the process with simpler and intuitive naming conventions.
+A recent example of deprecation is standardizing the registration of [managers](./../managers/) in Elementor 3.5.
+In this instance, we simplified the process using easier and more intuitive naming conventions.

 ## Widgets